Join 4,000+ others and never miss out on new tips, tutorials, and more.

 heartbeat_check_interval: You can enable this, defined in seconds allowing you to keep connections open longer, you also set

-In Swoole, it has support for asynchronous or hot code reloading when using workers.
-You can reload code on the go without having to restart the server and wait for workers to complete requests before restarting.
-This can only be done when you include PHP files after the
+OpenSwoole has support for asynchronous or hot code reloading when using workers.
+You can reload code on the fly without having to restart the entire server and wait for workers to complete requests before restarting.
+This can only be accomplished when you include files within

 Please refer to the hot code reloading documentation.

 All coroutines in OpenSwoole need to be wrapped inside a coroutine context, this context is automatically created for you when you use the HTTP Server for example.